 If you’re a college professor interested in offering Ayn Rand’s works to your students, the Ayn Rand Institute can help.
 We have free sets of books available for any purpose provided they are distributed for free to students.
 Professors have used them as required or for supplemental classroom reading, as recommended reading for select students, as gifts for event attendees and as awards in scholastic competitions.

 Ayn Rand is one of the most hotly debated thinkers of our era.
 More than thirty years after her death, her ideas continue to influence today’s key intellectual debates.
 Rand’s works challenge us to rethink our views on fundamental issues and never fail to stimulate intense discussion among college students.
 By offering these works for professors to give to their students, we at the Ayn Rand Institute hope to encourage greater awareness and understanding of Rand’s thought-provoking perspective.

 This free, downloadable teacher’s guide, published by Penguin and written by an Ayn Rand Institute expert, provides helpful learning strategies along with guides to the novel’s plot, characters and themes.

 Are you teaching Atlas Shrugged this year?
-Why not encourage your students to enter the Ayn Rand Institute’s Atlas Shrugged essay contest, with a chance to win the $20,000 first prize or one of eighty-three lesser prizes.
+Why not encourage your students to enter the Ayn Rand Institute’s Atlas Shrugged essay contest, with a chance to win the $10,000 first prize.

 The copyright holder has made it easy to photocopy or reproduce electronically Ayn Rand’s nonfiction essays for classroom use.
 One-time, no-charge permissions are granted for the course duration.

-Professors and grad students should consider the Anthem Foundation for Objectivist Scholarship, a nonprofit organization that supports scholars interested in Ayn Rand and Objectivism.
+Professors and gradudate students should consider the Anthem Foundation for Objectivist Scholarship, a nonprofit organization that supports scholars interested in Ayn Rand and Objectivism.